Creativity is a deep-rooted part of the culture of Wales and we have a number of great artists to call our own. Here is a list of just a few:

 [Richard Wilson - Dolbadarn Castle cited National Museum Wales]

-Born in 1953 in Melbourne Australia and the daughter of a Welsh father, Shani moved to Wales as a child and became famous for her dejected self portraits.
+Born in 1953 in Melbourne Australia and the daughter of a Welshman, Shani moved to Wales as a child and became famous for her dejected self portraits.
 She has won a host of national awards for her work and received an MBE for her services to art, in the Queens 2006 New Year's Honours list.

 Shani is arguably one of the most exciting painters of her generation.